 4. Sergio Mitre.
 He pitched okay in relief last season, but only okay.
 He started only 3 games last season, and only once has he started more than 10 games in a season (27 with the 2007 Florida Marlins).

 5. Ivan Nova.
-He pitched well at times last season, but he's only 23 and made a grand total of 7 career major league starts.
+He pitched well at times last season, but he's only 23, and has made a grand total of 7 career major league starts.

 The Yankees could move Joba Chamberlain back to the rotation, but at this point that might be a mistake.
 He has been so horribly mishandled by this team.
 Is he a starter?
 Is he a reliever?
 He's not a baby, he can pitch 7 innings every 5 days, can't he?
 They need to make up their minds on him.
 And if Joba isn't the successor to Mariano Rivera as closer, then they need to find said successor now, because Mo is 41.
 He was great at 40, but he's not getting any younger.
 And I don't think David Robertson is the answer, either.

 The Yankees will not have Andy Pettitte, at least for the start of the season.
 Nor will they have Cliff Lee, who is not this era's Sandy Koufax, but usually pitches well and saves some wear and tear on your bullpen by "eating innings."

 Nor will they have Javier Vazquez, and even with Pettitte unavailable, I won't miss Home Run Javy a bit.
 Nor will they have Dustin Moseley, who they let get away.
 He signed as a free agent with the San Diego Padres.

 Nor will they have Chien-Ming Wang, who, if the National League had decided by Opening Day 2008 to join the 20th Century (if not the 21st) and put in the designated hitter like a real league, would likely still be the Yanks' Number 2 starter.